JNavas2/Page-Mail/README.md

   - `storage`: To save your subject prefix and email provider preference (using Firefox’s `storage.sync`).
   - `management`: To allow self-uninstall from the onboarding page.
 - **Open source:**
-  Review the code anytime!
+  Review the code at any time!

 ---

 ## 🦺 Compatibility

 - Firefox 70+
-- Not currently available for Chrome or Edge.
+- Not currently available for other browsers.

 ---

 ## 📖 Known Issues & Limitations

 - The extension cannot access special pages (e.g., `about:`, `addons.mozilla.org`).
-- Gmail® or Outlook® must be accessible in your browser for the popup to work.
-- **Note:** You must be logged in to your selected email service (Gmail® or Outlook®) in your browser for Page Mail to work properly.
+- You must be **logged in** to your selected email service (Gmail® or Outlook®) in Firefox for Page Mail to work properly.
-- The amount of selected text you can include is limited by the maximum URL length supported by browsers and the email providers.
-Extremely large selections may be truncated or fail to open in the email composer.
+- The **amount of selected text** you can include is limited by the maximum URL length supported by browsers and the email providers.
+Large selections may be truncated or fail to open in the email composer.

 ---